 #4 Use Software Solutions

 When you are just getting started selling online, it’s fairly simple to manage your inventory manually – perhaps with an Excel spreadsheet or some other type of manual tracking.
-As your business increases, however, you have to consider investing in inventory management software solutions to maintain organization and quality customer service.
+As your business increases, however, you have to consider investing in an ecommerce inventory solution to maintain organization and quality customer service.
 When you are busy with spreadsheets and lists, it takes time away from dealing with your customers promptly and satisfactorily.
 Manual tracking also runs a higher risk of human error and inaccuracy because you may have orders that need to be fulfilled or returns and refunds that need to be handled.

 Finding the right type of software solution – one that provides you with real-time updates, accurate inventory levels, and automatic reordering alerts, will make your life easier and your business run smoother.